-Airlines have historically enjoyed a market with few substitutes, but as travelers and technologies evolve, the magnitude of the substitution threat to global air-ticket sales is now high.
-Video conferencing will be the biggest threat for business air-ticket sales as it provides an economically friendly and time friendly option for business needs.
+Airlines have historically enjoyed a market with few substitutes, but as travellers and technologies evolve, the magnitude of the substitution threat to global air-ticket sales is now high.
+Video conferencing will be the biggest threat for business air-ticket sales as it provides an economically-friendly and time-friendly option for business needs.

-This will cause a rippling affect which will make air-ticket sales recovery harder and longer as corporates may get used to and make it a habit to opt for video conferencing or book employees on to economy class tickets even beyond the recession time period.
+This will cause a rippling effect which will make air-ticket sales recovery harder and longer as corporates may get used to and make it a habit to opt for video conferencing or book economy class tickets for employees even beyond the recession time period.